The Easiest No-Knead Focaccia Bread Recipe

 Mix yeast with 3 TBSP water and dash of sugar or honey to activate until dissolved and bubbly.

-Mix flour and salt and put in large mixing bowl.
+With a stand mixer or simply by hand, mix flour and salt and in a large bowl.

-Make a dent in the middle of the flour and pour the yeast mixture into center.
+Make a dent in the middle of the bread flour and pour the yeast mixture into the center.

 Add olive oil.

-Start mixing with a wooden spoon as you add your warm water from your glass of warm water.
+Start mixing with a wooden spoon as you add your warm water.

-Keep mixing and adding water until you get a sticky and slimy dough.
+Keep stirring and adding water until you get a sticky and slimy dough.
 You want it sticky and wet!
 Not a pizza dough consistency.
+And remember, no kneading!

-Cover bowl with Press n’ Seal sprayed with PAM on the underside and let rise about an hour — you want it to double in size.
+Cover bowl with plastic wrap sprayed with PAM on the inside and let the dough rise about an hour — you want it to double in size.

-Scrape dough in a deep cookie sheet or lasagna pan lined with parchment paper.
+After it’s done rising, scrape dough in a deep baking sheet or lasagna pan lined with parchment paper, drizzled with olive oil.

 Don’t use any extra flour!
-It needs to be really sticky still.
+It needs to be really sticky.

-Pour more olive oil on top and poke holes in the dough with your finger.
+Pour more olive oil on top and make dimples on the top of the dough with your finger.

 Top it with whatever you like.
 Here are some yummy options, but don’t overcrowd!

-Bake for total of 20 Minutes.
-Last 7 minutes or so turn up heat to 230 C to brown the top.
+Bake in the oven for a total of 20 Minutes.
+For the last 7 minutes or so turn up heat to 230 C (450 Fahrenheit) and bake until golden brown.